🔥

 npx extension@latest dev <sample-name> --browser=edge

-Replace <sample-name> with the sample you want to use.
+Replace <sample-name> with the sample you want to run.

 1. Navigate to your project directory.